1. Introduction

 5. When to use?

-- Use PUT when you want to update a resource or create a new resource at a specific URL, and subsequent identical requests should have no additional effect.
+Use PUT when you want to update a resource or create a new resource at a specific URL.
+Subsequent identical requests should have no additional effect.

-- Use POST when you want to create a new resource without specifying the URL or to submit data for processing to the server where the operation might result in the creation of a new resource.
+- Use POST when you want to create a new resource without specifying the URL or to submit data for processing to the server where the operation might result in creating a new resource.

 Comments